 We need to get at least eight authoritative links back to our article about the cost of Invisalign.
 On average, a link for an authoritative website will cost anywhere between $250-$350 USD.

 Remember, we don’t mess around with mediocre content.
 We’ll have to address every pain point in this article with videos and interviews.
-That alone, will take our whole team to ensure quality is met.
+That alone will take our whole team to ensure quality.

-Once the article is up and links are built, we sometimes build tier-2 links, which essentially means that we build links to the links we’ve paid for.
-I know.
-It gets confusing.
+Once the article is up and we’ve gained backlinks, we sometimes build tier-2 links, which essentially means that we build links to the links we’ve paid for.
+I know, it gets confusing.
 Here’s a diagram explaining what I mean:

 If you’re a digital marketer, I encourage you to set expectations for your clients.
 What I’ve explained could take 3-6 months to rank and can get expensive.
 If your client isn’t ready to commit and wait, this strategy might not make sense for them.

 There are hundreds of content strategy ideas.
 Each industry will be different and you’ll have to be creative with your approach.

 The construction industry will have a completely different content strategy than a website for a local dentist.
 An eCommerce website will have a completely different content strategy than an affiliate website.
 You catch my drift?